 The Gefn Press imprint was established in 1977 by Susan Johanknecht, in Vermont USA.
-It has been located in London since 1981 and has published over thirty books to date.
-The press had a retrospective exhibition at the University of Vermont in 2007 and is documented in an illustrated catalogue ISBN 978-0-940155-01-5 published by The University of Vermont Libraries.
+It has been located in London since 1981 and has published over forty books and projects to date.
+The press had a retrospective exhibition at the University of Vermont in 2007 which is documented by an illustrated catalogue with essays by Redell Olsen and Katharine Meynell, ISBN 978-0-940155-01-5, published by The University of Vermont Libraries.

-Projects exploring the artists’ book as a site for collaborative practice include: Here are my Instructions (2004) curated with Redell Olsen, Volumes (of vulnerability) (2000) and Cunning Chapters (2007) curated with Katharine Meynell, with whom Johanknecht is currently developing the Poetry of Unknown Words project.
+Projects exploring the artists’ book as a site for collaborative practice include: Here are my Instructions (2004) curated with Redell Olsen, Volumes (of vulnerability) (2000), Cunning Chapters (2007), Poetry of Unknown Words (2017) curated with Katharine Meynell and two Bookmares curated with Finlay Taylor.

 Gefn Press books are available from the Bookartbookshop

 or contact Susan Johanknecht at: firstname.lastname@example.org